IRS Axle Air Ride Install

 Welding Bag Mounts Before Cycling

-Tack-weld only, install bag, cycle full travel, verify clearance and CV angles.
-THEN remove bag and finish-weld.
-Fully welding first locks in any binding and the bag pays for it.
+Tack-weld upper mounts and the lower bag circle, install the bag, cycle the suspension full travel, verify the bag never touches the torsion housing.
+THEN remove the bag and finish-weld.
+Locking in a contact point first means the bag pays for it.

 Tools Required · Shop the Build

 A welder is non-negotiable for this install.
 If you don't own one, find a friend with a MIG or a local fab shop.
+You'll also want a Sawz-all (or hack saw) and a 3/8″ drill bit for the snubber-ball conversion, plus removable Locktite, Valvoline grease, and a rust-prevention paint.
 Affiliate links support the channel — same price to you.

 Jack & Jack Stands